 “The package widens the scope of services that can no longer be provided to the government of Russia or legal persons established in Russia: these now include IT consultancy, legal advisory, architecture and engineering services.
-These are significant as they will potentially weaken Russia’s industrial capacity because it is highly dependent on importing these services.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+These are significant as they will potentially weaken Russia’s industrial capacity because it is highly dependent on importing these services.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action